EPS (Experiment Planning System)

 - 4 - There is no restriction for opening files or not in EPS at this point.
 So if there is an open file

-all data sent to the datastore will be marked as part of the file when it’s closed.
+all data sent to the datastore will be marked as part of the file until it’s closed.
 But if there is no any open file, EPS will treat the incoming data-rate as simple data to be stored and transmitted following the packet size rules, so legacy behaviour.
-To avoid this behaviour a further implementation would be required.
+To avoid this behaviour a just set the packet size to -1, so then you actually enable the EPS Files Layer for that datastore, as implemented in SC6-522.

 Example of an EDF for the Datastore’s Files Layer definition: